TailiaReganMalloy/PhishingConversations/README.md

 4. How could we improve phishing education?
 5. What interesting information is there within the embeddings of GPT generated HTML/CSS code?

+# Main Analysis To Do

+If you would like to help with this, please take a look at the Database/MessageEmbeddings file, the version uploaded to gitHub is zipped since the whole file is above 100MB.
+Generally we would like to compare the conversations that people are having with the LLM chatbot and some other information to see if there is a correlation between embeddings and this other information.
+This other information can include things like participant demographics (age, gender, etc.) or their learning outcomes (training improvement), or the emails that they are looking at.

 # generateEmbeddings.py File

 Azure OpenAI Message Embedding Pipeline